We invite you to tour Dogs for the Deaf – one of the best kept secrets in southern Oregon…

 *PLEASE NOTE: Tour times are subject to change due to special events.
 Dogs for the Deaf recommends calling ahead for scheduling and reservations.
 Dogs for the Deaf does not have a Licensed ASL Interpreter on site.
 If you need an interpreter for your tour, please call ahead and let us know.
 We will make arrangements to have one available for your scheduled tour time.

 We are able to accommodate your group of up to 30 people.
 Please call us in advance so that we are able to make the necessary arrangements to ensure your group’s comfort.

 Bus and RV parking available.

-"For several years we have been bringing our out of town guests out for a tour of Dogs for the Deaf.
+“For several years we have been bringing our out of town guests out for a tour of DFD.
 They always enjoy it.
-The friends we brought out had never heard of Dogs for the Deaf.
+The friends we brought out had never heard of DFD.
 When we went to church, they then were telling others about what they had learned on their tour.
-Bless you for the good work you do." ~ Ray & Maxine M., Oregon
+Bless you for the good work you do.” ~ Ray & Maxine M., Oregon

 “Thank you for the nice visit and tour we had in October.” ~ Theresa W., Arizona